 My counselling focus is to support adults who are experiencing grief, loss and trauma.

 My name is Amy.
 My journey to becoming a grief and trauma therapist is long rooted in (25+ years) in many lived experiences with personal and professional losses.
 In 2008, I founded Recreational Respite a national organization that uniquely supports the disability and neurodiverse community, those who face mental health struggles and other vulnerable individuals.
 The goal of our work has been to support those facing barriers to participation by collaboratively finding ways to reduce the isolation that often accompanies these experiences.
 Using diverse strategies and approaches including self discovery through recreation and activity with an emphasis on building social supports, efficacy and resilience.
 This has contributed to my deep understanding, interventions and innovative approaches used in counselling with the compassion for navigating the emotions of profound loss, disenfranchised grief, diverse barriers, isolation, and complex relational challenges within families while emphasizing a non-pathologizing practice.
-My approach in counselling emphasizes integration of various humanistic approaches and interventions, based on an individual’s strengths and resources.
-These interventions can include (but are not limited to); attachment-informed, eye movement desensitization and reprocessing (EMDR) to process traumatic experiences, interpersonal therapy, internal family systems (IFS), cognitive behaviour therapy (CBT), cognitive processing therapy (CPT), emotionally focused therapy (EFT), existential therapy, mindfulness practice and narrative therapy.
+My approach in counselling emphasizes integration of various theories and interventions based on an individual’s strengths, experience and resources.

 A strong focus is on solution focused and strengths-based therapies that are offered with compassion, are culturally sensitive and are socially just.
 I am trauma-informed in my counselling approach and trained to support those with Post Traumatic Stress Disorder (PTSD) and or those who have had other traumatic experiences.
 My education includes a Bachelor of Arts in Disability Studies with honours and distinction from the Toronto Metropolitan University, and a Master of Arts in Counselling Psychology with Yorkville University.
 I am a Registered Psychotherapist (qualifying) with the College of Registered Psychotherapists of Ontario (CRPO) and a professional practice member of the Canadian Counselling and Psychotherapy Association (CCPA).
 I value the opportunity to collaborate with clients in the therapeutic process, working in a non-judgemental manner, that ensures acceptance, safety, and trust.